wackamole14/UAB_master_thesis/README.md

 #### convert_TE_sheet.ipynb

 - Converts TEAnnot files into a format that can be added to the master TE list created by Santiago.
 This adds shared and unique TEs, and updates the total count of samples that contain the TE, in order to later intersect that TE list with the CNV list.
+Input: New TEAnnot files (long files in this case)
+Output:  All_TE_sheet.txt

 ## Quality checks